villekf/OMEGA-doc/docs/source/algorithms.rst

 SART
 ^^^^

 Can be used with or without subsets.
-Uses same relaxation parameter as all the other algorithms using relaxation (i.e. ``options.lambda`` or ``options.lambdaN``).
+Uses same relaxation parameter as all the other algorithms using relaxation (i.e. ``options.lambda`` or ``options.lambdaN``,see `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_ above for some details).
 None of the examples currently include this algorithm, but you can enable it with ``options.SART = true`` in MATLAB/Octave and ``options.SART = True`` in Python.
-Does not support regularization.
+Supports regularization.
 Potentially useful test algorithm for CT data.
 Implementation 2 only!
+Use ``options.beta`` as the regularization parameter.

 Based on: https://doi.org/10.1016/0161-7346(84)90008-7 and https://content.iospress.com/articles/journal-of-x-ray-science-and-technology/xst00110 and https://doi.org/10.1137/S089547980138705X

 OSL-OSEM
 ^^^^^^^^

 OSL version of OSEM.
 Otherwise identical to OSEM but allows the use of regularization.
 MLEM version can be enabled by using only 1 subset.
 Everything that applies to OSEM/MLEM, applies here.
+Use ``options.beta`` as the regularization parameter.

 OSL based on: https://doi.org/10.1109/42.52985

 MBSREM
 ^^^^^^

-Regularized version of MRAMLA.
-Requires relaxation parameter lambda, and supports preconditioners.
+Regularized version of `MRAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#mramla>`_.
+Requires relaxation parameter lambda (see `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_ for details), and supports preconditioners.
 EM preconditioner is also highly recommended!
 Has some additional steps to guarantee convergence.
 Also has dedicated transmission tomography version.
 Useful for any Poisson-based data, if regularization is used.
+Use ``options.beta`` as the regularization parameter.

 ET version based on: https://doi.org/10.1109/TMI.2003.812251

 BSREM
 ^^^^^

-Regularized version of RAMLA.
+Regularized version of `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_.
 However, unlike MBSREM, BSREM handles the regularization differently.
 While MBSREM computes the regularization after every subset, BSREM does it only after one full iteration (epoch).
 This can sometimes be useful as less regularization steps might be used.
 Requires relaxation parameter lambda.
 Also has dedicated transmission tomography version.
+Use ``options.beta`` as the regularization parameter.

 ET version based on: https://doi.org/10.1109/42.921477

 ROSEM-MAP
 ^^^^^^^^^

-Regularized version of ROSEM.
+Regularized version of `ROSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#rosem>`_.
 Also like BSREM, this performs regularization at full iteration (epoch) level.
-Requires relaxation parameter lambda.
+Requires relaxation parameter lambda (see `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_ for details).
 Also has dedicated transmission tomography version.
+Use ``options.beta`` as the regularization parameter.

 OSL-RBI
 ^^^^^^^

-Regularized version of RBI.
+Regularized version of `RBI <https://omega-doc.readthedocs.io/en/latest/algorithms.html#rbi>`_.
 Otherwise identical.
 No transmission tomography version.
+Use ``options.beta`` as the regularization parameter.

 OSL-COSEM
 ^^^^^^^^^

-Regularized version of either COSEM or ACOSEM.
+Regularized version of either `COSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#cosem>`_ or `ACOSEM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#acosem>`_.
 If ``options.OSL_COSEM = 1`` then OSL-ACOSEM is used.
 With ``options.OSL_COSEM = 2`` OSL-COSEM is used.
 ECOSEM is not supported.
-Functions otherwise the same as their parent algorithms.
+Functions otherwise the same as their parent algorithms, so see those for some more details.
 No support for transmission tomography.
+Use ``options.beta`` as the regularization parameter.

 PKMA
 ^^^^

-Similar to MBSREM.
+Similar to `MBSREM <https://omega-doc.readthedocs.io/en/latest/algorithms.html#mbsrem>`_.
 Can be used without regularization but also supports regularization.
 Supports also proximal priors (TV and TGV).
 Supports preconditioners.
 Transmission tomography support.
-Requires the relaxation parameter lambda, see RELAXATION PARAMETER.
+Requires the relaxation parameter lambda, see RELAXATION PARAMETER in the examples and `RAMLA <https://omega-doc.readthedocs.io/en/latest/algorithms.html#ramla>`_ above.
 Useful for any Poisson-based data, if regularization is used.
 Useful also without regularization.
 The recommended algorithm for Poisson-based reconstructions.
-Unlike MBSREM, also requires the momentum parameter, see PKMA PROPERTIES.
+Unlike MBSREM, also requires the momentum parameter, see PKMA PROPERTIES in the examples.
+The momentum parameter is defined in ``options.alpha_PKMA`` and if left zero or empty, it is computed automatically.
+You can instead input your own values, but make sure that the number of elements equals number of subsets * number of iterations!
+If the values are computed automatically, these values can be adjusted with ``options.rho_PKMA`` and ``options.delta_PKMA``.
+The automatic formula is (``options.subsets`` is the number of subsets):
+``
+oo = 1;
+for kk = 1 : options.Niter
+	for ll = 0 : options.subsets - 1
+		options.alpha_PKMA(oo) = 1 + (options.rho_PKMA *((kk - 1) * options.subsets + ll)) / ((kk - 1) * options.subsets + ll + options.delta_PKMA);
+		oo = oo + 1;
+	end
+end
+``

 Note that for PET and SPECT data the relaxation parameter can safely begin at 1, but for CT data this is not the case.
 Due to this, PKMA is a bit difficult algorithm for CT data as you might need to manually adjust the relaxation parameter until it is of the right magnitude.
 Too high values will cause quick divergence while too low values will cause slow convergence.
 For CT, the default value of 1 is divided by 10000 (when you use default values).
 This should work for